 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Dominos Pizza Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Dominos Pizza Inc ranked in the 30th percentile in terms of potential gain offered.
+Below please find a table outlining a discounted cash flow forecast for DPZ, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Dominos Pizza Inc ranked in the 41th percentile in terms of potential gain offered.
 We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 The most interesting components of our discounted cash flow analysis for Dominos Pizza Inc ended up being:

-The stock's equity weight, or the proportion of capital from equity relative to debt, is 79.
-Notably, its equity weight is greater than 74.29% of US equities in the Consumer Cyclical sector yielding a positive free cash flow.
+The stock's equity weight, or the proportion of capital from equity relative to debt, is 78.
+Its equity weight surpasses that of 71.21% of free cash flow generating stocks in the Consumer Cyclical sector.

-Dominos Pizza Inc's weighted average cost of capital (WACC) is 7%; for context, that number is higher than just 21.66% of tickers in our DCF set.
+Dominos Pizza Inc's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 20.14% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow